Skip to main content

 (G) The sheaves of all blocks shall fit the size and type of rope used.

-(I) The employer shall provide an approved safety belt or harness and lifeline for each employee working on a swinging scaffold in compliance with rule 4123:1-17-06 of the Administrative Code.
+(I) The employer shall provide an approved safety belt or safety harness, with a lifeline, for each employee working on a swinging scaffold in compliance with rule 4123:1-17-06 of the Administrative Code.

-(J) Employees shall not be required to use a bridge, or to move directly, between one swinging scaffold and another.
+(J) Employees shall not use a bridge, or move directly, between one swinging scaffold and another.

 (K) Each swinging scaffold shall be securely fastened to the building or structure at each work location to prevent it from swaying.
 Window cleaners' anchors shall not be used for this purpose.
 Tie-in anchors designed for the rated load of the scaffold may be used.